-As stated in the latest research, the global retail self-checkout terminals market during 2018–2022 will grow by 18.63%.
+As stated in the, the global retail self-checkout terminals market during 2018–2022 will grow by 18.63%.
 And it’s not surprising!
 People don’t want to waste time in a queue: it is much more convenient for them to purchase independently.
 Self-service systems help retailers to effectively use space in the store.
 For example, two standard cash registers can be replaced by four or even six self-checkout stations.
 They will be most relevant at the busiest hours and will help to reduce flow congestion in the store.

 Many large retailers have already introduced them into their businesses.
 In 2016, fast-fashion retailer ZARA started experimenting with self-checkout stations, placing them in three stores in the chain; by today this number is much more impressive.
 In November 2017, American retail giant Walmart announced plans to increase the number of online order Pick-up stations by up to 500 devices.